MrSmoothieHuman1/MOARJokers/README.md

 * Uranium-235: Starts with 4 retriggers, has a 1/2 chance to lose one every hand.
 * Yellowcake: Starts with 6 retriggers, has a 1/3 chance to lose one per hand.

+(Queer Flags set)
+* Gay Flag: Gains 6+ chips everytime a Pair is played.
+(Starts at 0 chips)
+* Lesbian Flag: Gains 3+ mult everytime a Pair is played.
+(Starts at 0 mult)

 (Xmult Xtravanganza set)
 * High Card Howard: gains 0.15x mult when a High Card is played. (starts at 1x mult)
 * Pair Pauline: gains 0.2x mult when a hand containing Pair is played. (starts at 1x mult)